-2. Objective and Scope
+2. Objective and scope

-This Code of Conduct is designed to give clear guidance on the standards of behaviour all employees and other adults working with children in our school are expected to observe.
+It is a requirement of the DfE Statutory Guidance 'Keeping Children Safe in Education' that schools have a Code of Conduct or staff Behaviour Policy.
+This Code of Conduct (which aligns closely with our Child Protection Policy and our Behaviour Policy and procedures) is designed to give clear guidance on the standards of behaviour all employees and other adults working with children in our school are expected to observe.
 School employees are role models and are in a unique position of influence and must adhere to behaviour that sets a good example to all the pupils within the school.
 As a member of a school community, each employee has an individual responsibility to maintain their reputation and the reputation of the school, whether inside or outside working hours.
 The Code of Conduct will also assist staff to monitor their own standards and practice and reduce the risk of allegations being made against them.

 It is recognised that not all people who work with children at this school are paid or contracted employees.
-The principles and guidance outlined in this document still apply and should be followed by any person whose work brings them into contact with children including volunteers.
+The principles and guidance outlined in this document still apply and should be followed by any person whose work brings them into contact with children, including supply staff, volunteers and contractors.
 This Code of Conduct does not form part of any employee's contract of employment.

-In addition to this Code of Conduct, all employees engaged to work under Teachers' Terms and Conditions of Employment have a statutory obligation to adhere to the 'Teachers' Standards 2012' and in relation to this Code of Conduct, Part 2 of the Teachers' Standards - Personal and Professional Conduct.
+In addition to this Code of Conduct, all employees engaged to work under Teachers' Terms and Conditions of Employment have a statutory obligation to adhere to the 'Teachers' Standards' and in relation to this Code of Conduct, Part 2 of the Teachers' Standards - Personal and Professional Conduct.

-All staff have a responsibility to be aware of systems and practices in the school which support safeguarding and these are outlined as part of the induction process for all staff and regular volunteers.
+All staff and regular volunteers have a responsibility to be aware of systems and practices in the school which support safeguarding and these are explained to them as part of staff induction and in regular staff training sessions.